Creator/Host – Kelli Strickland

 Producer/Editor – Troy Williams

-Troy Williams is a Development Assistant & Media Producer at the Weidner Center for the Performing Arts.
+Troy Williams is a Development & Marketing Assistant at the Weidner Center for the Performing Arts.
 In addition to producing/editing Bird In The Wings, he also Co-Created and Co-Hosts the Weidner YouTube series, What’s the Weidner Tea? #WWT, which he also writes, produces, and edits.
 Troy also worked as a Public Relations intern prior to becoming official Weidner staff.
 He earned his Bachelor’s of Science in Communication, emphasizing in Mass Media, and Journalism, from University of Wisconsin-Green Bay.
 Graduating Summa Cum Laude, with an additional Minor in Women’s & Gender Studies.

 Producer/Editor – Hannah Jobrack